Ex-Guantanamo commander convicted of lying about man’s death

 JACKSONVILLE, Fla.
-(AP) — A former commander of the U.S. Navy base at Guantanamo Bay was convicted Friday of interfering with an investigation into the death of a civilian with whom the commander had fought and argued over his alleged affair with the man’s wife.
+(AP) — A former commander of the U.S. Navy base at Guantanamo Bay was convicted Friday of interfering with an investigation into the death of a civilian with whom the commander had fought and argued over his affair with the man’s wife.

 A federal jury in Jacksonville convicted Navy Capt.
 John R. Nettleton on charges of obstruction of justice, concealing material facts, falsifying records and making false statements.